bovine3dom/rss_translator_proxy/readme.md

 env DEEPL_AUTH_KEY='your key goes here' uv run -- gunicorn --workers 4 --timeout 240 --bind 0.0.0.0:5000 main:app
 ```

+If you'd like to fall back to Azure, set the `AZURE_TRANSLATOR_KEY` and `AZURE_TRANSLATOR_REGION` environment variables.

+You may wish to add particularly prolific feeds to the `ALWAYS_AZURE_FEEDS` environment variable, e.g. `ALWAYS_AZURE_FEEDS=lok-report.de,another-noisy-feed.com` because it has a much bigger free tier.

 ## Using docker

 **Start the container with `docker run`**